-The pediatric version of this vaccine (Daptacel, Infanrix, Tripedia) should not be given to anyone over the age of 6 years old.
+The pediatric version of this vaccine (Daptacel, Infanrix) should not be given to a child who is 7 years or older.
 Another vaccine is available for use in older children and adults.

 How is this vaccine given?

-This vaccine is given in a series of shots.
-The first shot is usually given when the child is 2 months old.
-The booster shots are then given at 4 months, 6 months, 15 to 18 months, and again between 4 and 6 years of age.
+This vaccine is given in a series of shots usually given when the child is 2, 4, and 6 months old, followed by two booster shots between 15 to 20 months and again at 4 to 6 years of age.

 The timing of this vaccination is very important for it to be effective.
 Your child's individual booster schedule may be different from these guidelines.
-Follow your doctor's instructions or the schedule recommended by the health department of the state you live in.
+Follow your child doctor's instructions or the schedule recommended by your local health department.

-Your child may receive other vaccines at the same time as this vaccine vaccine.
+Your child may receive other vaccines at the same time as this vaccine.